soffes/sstoolkit/Readme.markdown

 # TWToolkit

+**NOTE: This is a development branch.** Most stuff should be pretty stable, but you should use the [stable branch](http://github.com/tastefulworks/twtoolkit/tree/stable) if this bothers you.

 TWToolkit makes life easier.
 It is made up of various view controllers, views, and categories that we use at [Tasteful Works][] for our apps.
 Feel free to fork the repo and help us make it better.

 ## Classes